Stevenfavour/Linuxfundametal0/README28.md

 We begin this module by configuring build matrices.

-Build matrix as discussed in the previous module allows us to run multiple versions of node builds across multiple environments.
+Build a matrix as discussed in the previous module, allows us to run multiple versions of node builds across multiple environments.

 A good demonstration of this is shown below.